2019 Nobel Prize in Literature: Laureate

+Candidates

+According to the site Nicer Odds, who compile odds from various betting sites, favourites to be awarded the prize were the Canadian poet and essayist Anne Carson, French-Guadeloupe author Maryse Condé, Chinese Can Xue, Russian Lyudmila Ulitskaya, Japanese Haruki Murakami and Kenyan Ngugi Wa Thiong’o, closely followed by Olga Tokarczuk (who was awarded the postponed 2018 Nobel Prize in Literature), Canadian Margaret Atwood, American Marilynne Robinson and Hungarian Péter Nádas.
+The odds for Peter Handke were 20/1, behind perennial favourites such as Syrian poet Adonis, Albanian novelist Ismail Kadare and Romanian author Mircea Cărtărescu.

 Reactions

 Personal reactions

 Interviewed by Adam Smith, Chief Scientific Officer of Nobel Media, Handke described a sense of inexplicable freedom on hearing the news, the fact that he felt the need for another metamorphosis and discusses ways in which his writing brought him the most fulfilment.
 Asked what drives him to write productively and explore many genres, he responded saying:

 "To dream... before I start to write, the dreaming about the book, about the voyage, about the expedition.
 And then, then sometimes at the end of the day when I've finished the day what I wrote comes back to me like a strange kind of sea.
 This is a very good feeling.
 Sometimes writing comes back like, like a vague [French: wave] of... vague of happiness.
 Sometimes, not always!